ovolpe/ovolpe.github.io/_pages/about.md

 ## Oscar Volpe<img class="img-responsive" style="float: left; margin: 0px 20px 20px 0px;" src="/files/headshot.jpg" width="350">

 I am a PhD candidate in Economics at the University of Chicago.
-I study topics in labor, and my secondary fields are econometrics, industrial organization, and public economics.
+I mainly study topics in labor, and my secondary research fields are econometrics, industrial organization, and public economics.

-To contact me, my email is: <a href="mailto:ovolpe@uchicago.edu">ovolpe@uchicago.edu</a>.

 **I am on the 2024-2025 academic job market.**

+My CV is linked [here](/files/cv.pdf).

+You can contact me by email: <a href="mailto:ovolpe@uchicago.edu">ovolpe@uchicago.edu</a>.

 <br style="clear: both;">